premota/transaction-anomalies-fraud-detection/Readme.md

 - ensemble method for fraud detected: The ouptut from machine learning would be more reliable when multiple algorithms flag a transaction to be fraudulent.
 - Write modular codes to production standard (with logger, exceptions, api's etc)
 - Design a more interactive UI to interact with output from model
+- Develop a more Rubost rule based system for different possible business needs and fraud cases